orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 The replication model is now based on record delta changes, this optimizes the intra-node networking and improves the overall distributed transaction performance.

-Also tree ridbags are now supported in a distributed configuration, removing the previous limitations that forced to use embedded ridbags (not efficient, in particular in case of supernodes).
+Also tree ridbags are now supported in a distributed configuration, removing the previous limitations that forced using embedded ridbags (not efficient, in particular in case of supernodes).

-For database syncronization (cold start and HA scenarios), a new and more reliable Delta Sync protocol is now available.
+For database synchronization (cold start and HA scenarios), a new and more reliable Delta Sync protocol is now available.

 ### Enhancements to SEQUENCE component

-With OrientDB v 3.1  we enhanced sequences with following features:
+With OrientDB v 3.1  we enhanced sequences with the following features:

- * Sequences' upper and lower limit
+ * Sequence Upper and Lower Limits
- * Cyclic sequences (when limit is reached, sequence will restart from original start value)
+ * Cyclic Sequences (when a limit is reached, the sequence will restart from the original start value)
- * Ascending and descending sequences
+ * Ascending and Descending Sequences

 ```java
 OSequence.CreateParams params = new OSequence.CreateParams().setStart(0L).